 Water Corporation is now the owner and operator of the scheme, having taken it over from the Satterley Property Group in 2015.

-Winter is coming, and so is the Winter sprinkler switch-off
+Winter has come to an end, and so has the Winter sprinkler switch-off

-Please switch your Brighton Third Pipe Groundwater Scheme irrigation controller from ‘Auto Run’ to ‘Off’ by 1 June each year.
+To turn your irrigation on switch your irrigation controller from ‘Off’ to ‘Auto Run’.
 Your controller box should be located on the side of your house.

 What kind of water is used?